Which are the best Vietnam Islands to visit on your next vacation?

 The islands are well known for their snorkelling and scuba diving activities.
 If you want to get away to golden sand beaches and stunning coral reefs you should consider visiting the Cham Islands.
 You can visit as a day trip from Hoi An or you can stay in local homestay accommodation.

 The best time to visit is between the months of March to August.

 Con Dao Islands

 Submission from Jackie Szeto & Justin Huynh from Life of Doing

 If you have extra time in South Vietnam, head to Con Dao Islands for its quietness, jaw-dropping sceneries, and history.
 It’s an archipelago of 16 islands with Con Son Island as the largest and only inhabitable island.

-With tourism at its infancy, it’s a lovely place to spend a weekend to relax.
-You can splurge at the Six Senses Resort to get the full pampering and access to the private beach.
+With tourism in its infancy, it’s a lovely place to spend a weekend to relax.
+You can splurge at the Six Senses Resort to get full pampering and access to the private beach.
 Otherwise, stay at a guesthouse and rent a motorbike to wander around the island.
 Check out the numerous beaches.
 We recommend Nhat Beach for its white sand and the turquoise ocean.
 It’s rare to not see a pile of garbage floating in the ocean water.
 For the outdoor adventurers, visit the National Park to spend the day hiking in the luscious forest.

 Phu Quoc Island

 Submission from Rose Munday of Where Goes Rose